Topics Map > Critical Thinking

 Example 1

-Languages and Politics professor knows that one of his central goals is to help students get beyond the rhetoric of campaign speeches and to understand the use of political language better.
+A Languages and Politics professor knew that one of his central goals was to help students get beyond the rhetoric of campaign speeches and better understand political language use.
 To help students do so, he analyzed a speech given by a presidential candidate.
 The class went through each paragraph and outlined the analysis on the whiteboard.
-He then passed out a copy of another speech and asked students to complete a Content, Form, and Function outline he had prepared for them and asked them to complete the outline and bring it to the next class session.
-In reading through the outlines, he noted that most students did a very good job analyzing the content.
+He then passed out a copy of another speech, asked students to complete a Content, Form, and Function outline he had prepared for them, and asked them to complete the outline and bring it to the next class session.
+In reading through the outlines, he noted that most students analyzed the content well.
 The form was not much of an issue in the speech.
 Instead of analyzing the political purpose of the paragraphs, however, most students responded by agreeing or disagreeing with the content.
-This feedback helped the instructor know to spend time in the next class discussing the need to separate the analysis of the message from the evaluation of that message (Angelo 174).
+This feedback helped the instructor spend time in the next class discussing the need to separate the analysis of the message from the evaluation of that message (Angelo 174).

 Example 2

 An instructor wanted to assess her students' skills in her Advertising Design course.
 The topic of concern was their ability to take apart and learn from television commercials.
 She created an activity in which students watched a famous cigarette commercial.
 They were asked to fill out a Content, Form, and Function Outline worksheet to analyze it.
 Students appeared to have a problem breaking the commercial into its component segments.
 She responded by leading them through the activity together step by step, inviting comments from those students who had done well.
-In the next class period, the instructor asked students to watch and study an anti-smoking commercial that parodied the commercial they saw before.
-This time, more students were able to complete it successfully, but still not at an acceptable level.
+In the next class period, the instructor asked students to watch and study an anti-smoking commercial that parodied the commercial they had seen before.
+This time, more students could complete it successfully, but still not at an acceptable level.
 She broke the class of 30 students into groups, showed the commercial again, and asked them to work together to produce a group outline.
-Upon completion of the group activity, students recognized that the two advertisements were almost exactly the same in form, and very similar in content, but diametrically opposed in purpose (Angelo 173-174)
+Upon completion of the group activity, students recognized that the two advertisements were almost the same in form and very similar in content but opposed in purpose (Angelo 173-174)

 Citation/Source